 What symptoms can I expect?

 The first thing you notice is a lump.
 Epididymal cysts cause no discomfort and you may be unaware that a small one is present unless it gets larger.
-Some epididymal cysts are found by chance when people have an ultrasound scan (an image of the body using sound waves) for other reasons.
+Some epididymal cysts are found by chance when people have an ultrasound scan for other reasons.
+An ultrasound scan is an image of the body taken using sound waves.

 The lump can be felt separate from the testis.
 This is an important feature because cancer of the testis is felt as a knobbly bit on the testis itself and cannot be separated from it.